Definitely, Maybe: Reception

-On Rotten Tomatoes the film has an approval rating of 70% based on reviews from 148 critics, with an average rating of 6.5/10.
+On Rotten Tomatoes the film has an approval rating of 71% based on reviews from 148 critics, with an average rating of 6.5/10.
 The site's consensus reads: "With a clever script and charismatic leads, Definitely, Maybe is a refreshing entry into the romantic comedy genre."
-On Metacritic the film has an average score of 59 out of 100 based on 33 reviews, indicating "mixed or average reviews".
+On Metacritic the film has an average score of 59 out of 100 based on 33 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Dennis Harvey of Variety magazine called it "A pleasingly non-formulaic romantic seriocomedy, Definitely, Maybe has charm and some depth, even if it’s ultimately more a third-base hit than a home run."
+Dennis Harvey of Variety called it "A pleasingly non-formulaic romantic seriocomedy, Definitely, Maybe has charm and some depth, even if it’s ultimately more a third-base hit than a home run."

 A.O.
 Scott of The New York Times called it "A nimble and winning little romance".

 Claudia Puig of USA Today gave it a positive review and wrote: "It's generally enjoyable, amusing and more sophisticated than most films in this genre."

-Stephen Farber The Hollywood Reporter gave a more mixed review but praised the cast: "The film is far from a complete washout, and this is chiefly a tribute to its immensely attractive and appealing cast.
+Stephen Farber of The Hollywood Reporter gave a more mixed review but praised the cast: "The film is far from a complete washout, and this is chiefly a tribute to its immensely attractive and appealing cast.
 Ryan Reynolds proves to have the stuff of a true leading man."

 Caroline Siede of The A.V.
-Club reviewed the film in 2021 and called it "underrated" and noted it as a development in career of Ryan Reynolds as he "traded snark for sincerity."
+Club reviewed the film in 2021 and called it "underrated".
+She noted it as a turning point in the career of Ryan Reynolds as he "traded snark for sincerity."
 Siede said the plot was "essentially How I Met Your Mother with a dash of High Fidelity" but praised the film for "breath[ing] new life into old formulas without throwing the rest of the genre under the bus."